johnbender/twenty-questions/writing/oauth.md

  - doesn't know that it's different from oauth one request token
  - question: how do i get an access token?
  - library provides both oauth one and two methods
- - differentiation might be impossible
+ - differentiation might be impossible with just types / outputs
- - trace can differentiate based on methods called
+ - trace can differentiate based on methods called / dependencies

 - CodeHint approach
  - stop at breakpoint set by programmer